microcks/microcks.io/content/blog/advanced-dispatching-constraints.md

 <br> Photo by <a href="https://unsplash.com/@jordanmadrid?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Jordan Madrid</a> on <a href="https://unsplash.com/s/photos/compass?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></i></figcaption>
 </figure>

 We'll see how to configure advanced mocking rules in Microcks so that requests will be routed to correct responses based on `region` value and `apiKey` will be checked as mandatory even if we do not care of the actual value.
-If user specified an unknow region, the mock should return a fallback response.
+If user specified an unknown region, the mock should return a fallback response.

 ## Let's start!